Chatbot: Modern chatbots based on large language models

-Modern chatbots like ChatGPT are often based on large language models called generative pre-trained transformers (GPT).
+Modern chatbots like ChatGPT are often based on foundational large language models called generative pre-trained transformers (GPT).
 They are based on a deep learning architecture called the transformer, which contains artificial neural networks.
-They generate text after being trained on a large text corpus.
+They generate text after being trained on a large text corpus, exhibiting capabilities beyond their explicit training.

+Chatbots integrated into apps and websites can call image-generation models or search the web.
+Some platforms also enable users to interact with conversational interfaces directly through web-based chat environments, allowing real-time assistance, content generation, and task automation without requiring software installation.

 Application

 Messaging apps

 Many companies' chatbots run on messaging apps or simply via SMS.
 They are used for B2C customer service, sales and marketing.

 In 2016, Facebook Messenger allowed developers to place chatbots on their platform.
 There were 30,000 bots created for Messenger in the first six months, rising to 100,000 by September 2017.

 Since September 2017, this has also been as part of a pilot program on WhatsApp.
 Airlines KLM and Aeroméxico both announced their participation in the testing; both airlines had previously launched customer services on the Facebook Messenger platform.
-The Nigerian event platform Demfati, for example, uses its Deeva chatbot on WhatsApp for dedicated B2C functions like ticket purchasing and event voting.

 The bots usually appear as one of the user's contacts, but can sometimes act as participants in a group chat.

 Many banks, insurers, media companies, e-commerce companies, airlines, hotel chains, retailers, health care providers, government entities, and restaurant chains have used chatbots to answer simple questions, increase customer engagement, for promotion, and to offer additional ways to order from them.
 Chatbots are also used in market research to collect short survey responses.

 A 2017 study showed 4% of companies used chatbots.
 In a 2016 study, 80% of businesses said they intended to have one by 2020.